DesignInTheBlack/Elevate/README.md

 <br>

-1. **Expressive and Intentional Code**
+1. **Expressive and Intentional**
-   Styling choices should clearly reflect design intent and serve as self-documenting expressions of design intention, ensuring intuitive understanding and maintainability.
+   Styling choices shouldserve as self-documenting expressions of design intention, ensuring intuitive understanding and long-term maintainability.

-2. **Enforced Consistency**
+2. **Consistency and Consideration**
    The design system is the single source of truth, rigorously upheld through strict typing and compile-time validation to eliminate off-scale values and unauthorized modifications.

 3. **Extensible and Reliable**
    The system must support growth and adaptation while maintaining simplicity, with styling validated before runtime to guarantee alignment with the design system on every build.